Pregnancy Relaxation App: Daily Calm for Expectant Moms

 Frequently Asked Questions

-Do pregnancy relaxation apps really help?
+Do pregnancy relaxation apps really help with pregnancy anxiety?

-When should I start using one?
+When should I start using a pregnancy relaxation app?

-Can relaxation practice help labor pain?
+Can a pregnancy relaxation app help with labour pain?

 Is hypnobirthing safe during pregnancy?